The Persuasion Tools Model

 Make sure that you supplement this model with other approaches and techniques, and interpret your conclusions with common sense.

-Improving Your Negotiation Skills
+How to Improve Your Negotiation Skills

 It's useful for all of us, regardless of the industry we work in, to have good negotiation skills.